-The HSMR was developed in the United Kingdom in the mid-1990s and has been used by several countries.
 When tracked over time, the ratio can be a motivator for change.
 The HSMR indicates how successful hospitals and health regions have been in reducing inpatient deaths—leading to improved patient care.
 CIHI has led the effort in calculating HSMRs for Canada and publishes results for eligible facilities and regions in all provinces.

 We welcome your feedback and questions

 - See the 2014 HSMR results in Your Health System

 - In Focus: A National Look at Sepsis (Dec.
 2009)